ODIN-fire/odin-rs/odin_book/src/intro.md

 We want to mitigate the **information fragmentation- and compartmentalization problem**.
 No more hopping between dozens of browser tabs.
 No more manual refreshes to stay up-to-date.
 No more printouts to communicate.
 No more take-it-or-leave-it systems that can't be extended.

 ODINs goal is *not* to create yet another website that is supposed to replace all the ones that already exist.
 We want to enable stakeholder organizations to assemble *their* server applictions showing the information *they* need, with the capability to run those servers/applications on *their* machines (even out in the field if need be).
 We also want to do this in a way that makes it easy to integrate new data sources and functions as they become available from government, research organizations and commercial vendors.
-We want ODIN ro be extensible, scalable, portable - and last not least - accessible.
+We want ODIN to be extensible, scalable, portable - and last not least - accessible.

 To that end ODIN is open sourced under [Apache v2 license](http://www.apache.org/licenses/LICENSE-2.0).
 It is a library you can use and extend in your projects.